-Peewee Roberson and Lindsay Anderson received certificates of commendation for helping save a man's life.
+Peewee Roberson and Lindsay Anderson received certificates of commendation for helping save a man's life on May 19 at the Robert H. Ewalt Student Recreation Center.

 On the afternoon of May 19, a call went out over staff radios at the Robert H. Ewalt Student Recreation Center: someone had collapsed on the indoor track.
 Director Peewee Roberson figured it was another case of a student working out on an empty stomach.
 It quickly became clear that was not the case.